-At Houston Methodist, we have comprehensive stroke centers at multiple locations to offer coordinated, interdisciplinary, rapid-response care for stroke victims.
-Our exceptional teams of doctors and highly dedicated nursing staff provide immediate stroke intervention and care — from the onset of symptoms, our doctors use the very latest treatments, with the aim of the best possible recovery for each patient.
+At Houston Methodist, we have certified stroke centers at multiple locations, including the nation’s first comprehensive stroke center at our flagship medical center location, Eddy Scurlock Stroke Center.
+Our exceptional teams of doctors and highly dedicated nurses provide coordinated, interdisciplinary, rapid-response care for stroke victims with one goal in mind – to use the very latest treatments, with the aim of the best possible recovery for each patient.

 - Our stroke care specialists include neurologists, neurosurgeons, interventional neuroradiologists, cardiologists and rehabilitation therapists.

 - We provide expert neuro-critical care 7 days a week, 24 hours a day.

 - Houston Methodist’s use of clot-busting tPA (tissue plasminogen activator) for ischemic stroke treatment is higher than the national average.

 - We perform state-of-the-art neurovascular and endovascular procedures for repair of aneurysms and other causes of hemorrhagic stroke.

 - We have proven protocols for diagnosis and treatment of the underlying causes of stroke.

 - Houston Methodist is an active participant in multiple clinical research trials to improve and advance stroke treatment.

 - Our award-winning stroke outreach program educates the community about stroke recognition and prevention .